 This unit focuses on Project Risk Management.
 We discuss and define risks in projects, present the tools and techniques commonly used to identify, analyze and manage risk before during and after the project.
-Additionally we see how the PTB simulates different types of risks and how the user can practice risk management and learn from the results of her decisions.

 It is important to start the risk management process early on as part of project planning and to consider alternative mitigation options including risk acceptance.
-By simulating these alternatives in the PTB the user can learn how to select the most appropriate decision to handle a specific risk.

 This walkthrough demonstrates the project risk management techniques discussed in the previous lecture.

 This unit focuses on Lean Project Management.
 Lean Project Management focuses on maximizing value to the customer and other stakeholders while minimizing project waste.
 We explain the concepts of value and waste, and show how to translate the voice of the customer to measurable benefits, or value, as well as how to analyze the value of alternative project plans to find the efficient frontier of project solutions.
 The Lean Indicators screen in PTB is used to minimize waste and to find the efficient frontier of project plans and thus to achieve the goals of Lean Project Management.
 The main areas covered are:

 This walkthrough shows the Lean project management aspects in practice with the PTB.
 It shows how to view the lean report where you can see the project waste and value and how to find the efficient project plans.